d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 ### Preprocessing of the gene expression data

 From the data avaliable on the [github repository](https://github.com/maglab/AgeingSignatures2020_supplementary) we selected 20 mice microarray datasets originated from brain, heart and muscle.
-Each dataset contains expression levels of around 20000 genes from several samples.
+(12 (14) samples from brain, 5 from heart and 8 (12) from muscle) Each dataset contains expression levels of around 20000 genes from several samples.

 #### Quality control

 To explore a similarity of the samples we applied the Principal Component Analysis (PCA) method of data clustering.
+The samples belonging to different ages are intermingled, so we need not remove them

 #### Statistical testing